All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 STEP-OA: Wegovy's Dedicated Knee OA Trial

 The STEP-OA trial was specifically designed to evaluate semaglutide 2.4 mg (the active ingredient in Wegovy) in patients with knee OA and obesity.
 Participants had a BMI of 30 or greater and radiographically confirmed knee OA (Kellgren-Lawrence grade 2 or 3) with moderate to severe symptoms.
+For a complete cost breakdown, see our affordable GLP-1 options.

 Over 68 weeks, the semaglutide group lost approximately 14.7 percent of body weight.
 WOMAC pain scores improved by 40 to 45 percent from baseline in the semaglutide group versus 25 to 30 percent with placebo.
-Physical function improved by a similar margin.
-Notably, a significantly higher proportion of semaglutide patients achieved the OMERACT-OARSI responder criteria (a composite measure of clinically important improvement).
+Physical function improved by a similar margin. a significantly higher proportion of semaglutide patients achieved the OMERACT-OARSI responder criteria (a composite measure of clinically important improvement).

 Patient-Reported Quality of Life